qqqhe/dca/README.md

 ## ACKNOWLEDGMENT

 We are extremely grateful to Thibaut Vidal for sharing the implementation details of MDA.
 His comments on an earlier version of our algorithm helped improve the quality of our manuscript greatly.
+We also thank the anonymous referees for their careful reading of our manuscript and their many insightful comments and suggestions.